 I shudder every time I take the sweatbands out of other hatters’ hats.
 Most of them sew the sweatbands in with a sewing machine and thick cotton thread.
 They have punched big fat holes through the straw all around the hat.
 I hate that.
 Lazy.
 Destructive.
 Makes re-blocking such hats a very risky proposition.
 Just tear along the dotted line.
 I am extremely reluctant to accept such hats for blocking.
 When pulling them onto the block with the boomerang-shaped puller-down tool, I have had the entire bottom part of the hat just tear off in my hands.
 That’s not right.

 Our sweatbands have a little seam where they are joined in the back, and that seam is sewn with a sewing machine.
 Nothing else is sewn with a sewing machine.
 Oh, wait, for legal clarity, when the sweatbands are manufactured, there are parts of them that have been sewn by machine.
 But my Montecristi hats themselves have never experienced a sewing machine, never.
 Everything by hand.
-Sure, it takes a lot more time, therefore it raises the prices of the hats.
+Sure, it takes a lot more time, but it’s better for the hats, and getting the hats to be the best they can possibly be is my #1 priority.
+Always.

 Our bows are shaped by hand.
 Even the little part that wraps around the center of the bow, called the keeper, is shaped and sewn by hand.
 I’ve seen Borsalino hats with the keepers fastened with a staple!!!
 I am serious.
 A Borsalino Montecristi hat that retails for about $1000, and the bow is stapled in back.
 Shame.
 Maybe they stopped doing that.
 I hope so.